gcharang/KomodoPlatform-wiki/Funding-the-Smart-Address.md

-In order to start trading, you need to fund your smartaddress (as listed on the first API call return).
+In order to start trading, you need to fund your smart address.

-To find out the smartaddress of only 1 coin, do the `./getcoin` api call, after editing it first:
+To find out the smartaddress of a coin, do the `./getcoin` api call, after editing it first:

 `nano getcoin`

 That will show you the following.

+`    curl --url "http://127.0.0.1:7783" --data "{\"userpass\":\"$userpass\",\"method\":\"getcoin\",\"coin\":\"NAME_OF_COIN\"}"`

 Edit the coin name, save and close the file.
 (CTRL-O to save, CTRL-X to close)

-`    curl --url "http://127.0.0.1:7783" --data "{\"userpass\":\"$userpass\",\"method\":\"getcoin\",\"coin\":\"NAME_OF_COIN\"}"`

-IMPORTANT: The smartaddress relies in the passphrase you assign.
+**IMPORTANT: The smartaddress relies in the passphrase you assign.
 The smartaddress will not be imported to the wallet, it will stay as `watchonly`.
-If you lose the passphrase you lose all addresses of all coins assigned to it.
+If you lose the passphrase you lose all addresses of all coins assigned to it.**

 Then **send transactions in duos** to your smartaddress provided by `./getcoin` (using Hush as an example):